 Nor is it a 'collection' so much as the launch of the app and 60 compatible products from 15 well-known brands, including literal household names such as GE—who have partnered with Wink's parent company Quirky to produce a series of networked products—and first mover Phillips to smart sprinkler startup Rachio and tech darlings Dropcam.
 So too does the selection run the gamut from entry-level light bulbs (GE & Quirky have developed one for $15) to more advanced products such as motorized curtains, deadbolts and garage doors.
 (Both the Wink Hub and the products will also be available via Amazon, though the displays at Home Depot will drive awareness and in-store sales.)

-Brett Worthington of Wink demo'd all of the above in a pop-up showroom that they had fabricated in a bona fide Manhattan loft—the faux garage being the pièce de résistance, so to speak (the door complied after a 40-second delay).
-There were a few hiccups along the way, but the slick app and the mostly acquiescent appliances made a strong case for connectivity: The app boasts an open API as well as basic if-statement functionality (somewhat confusingly called 'Robots'); a simple example is to set a geofence around one's home so that the air conditioner turns on when he or she is, say, five minutes away.
+Brett Worthington of Wink demo'd all of the above in a pop-up showroom that they had fabricated in a bona fide Manhattan loft, complete with a faux garage as the pièce de résistance.
+Sure, there were a few hiccups along the way—the garage door complied only after a 40-second delay—but the slick app and the mostly acquiescent appliances made a strong case for connectivity.
+The app boasts an open API as well as basic if-statement functionality (somewhat confusingly called 'robots'); a simple example is to set a geofence around one's home so that the air conditioner turns on when he or she is, say, five minutes away.
 Worthington was also quick to note that pre-cooling actually saves energy and money, as it obviates the max-out-the-AC-as-soon-as-I-get-home strategy.
 Indeed, conservation and convenience are the twofold benefit of most of the use cases, mapping onto the quotidian concerns of climate control, privacy and security.

 Home Depot, for its part, had long been seeking a partner to wrangle all of its smart home products into a single, non-subscription-model ecosystem.
 SVP Giles Bowman noted that his company has engages in a dialogue with its vendors and encourages them to consider adding networked features but only goes so far as to make an introduction with the Wink team, who handle the tech integration.
 As far as Bowman is concerned, 99% of end users don't care about network protocol or compatibility (in addition to Wi-Fi and Bluetooth, the Hub can communicate via Z-Wave and Zigbee); they just want something that works.
 To that end, Home Depot is offering discounts on the Wink Hub for combined purchases—its MSRP is a reasonable $49.99 but it's effectively free with the purchase of two Wink-enabled products.